Accelerator

 Substrate

-- Inert granular materials such as sand, gravel or crushed stone that account for up to 75% of the total value of concrete.
+- Granular materials such as sand, gravel or crushed stone that account for up to 75% of the total content of a concrete mix

 Crazing